Whitewater: Whitewater craft

 Canoes are often made of fiberglass, kevlar, plastic, or a combination of the three for strength and durability.
 They may have a spraycover, resembling a kayak, or be "open", resembling the typical canoe.
 This type of canoe is usually referred to simply as an "open boat".
 Whitewater canoes are paddled in a low kneeling position, with a one-bladed paddle.
 Open whitewater canoes often have large airbags and in some cases foam, usually 2-lb density ethyl foam, firmly attached to the sides, to displace water in the boat when swamped by big waves and holes and to allow water to be spilled from the boat while still in the river by floating it up on its side using the foam and bags.
 Like kayaks, whitewater canoes can be righted after capsizing with an Eskimo roll, but this requires more skill in a canoe.

 C1s are similar in construction to whitewater kayaks, but they are paddled in a low, kneeling position.
 They employ the use of a one-blade paddle, usually a little shorter than used in a more traditional canoe.
 They have a spraycover, essentially the same type used in kayaking.
 Like kayaks, C1s can be righted after capsizing with an Eskimo roll.

 McKenzie River dory (or "drift boat" by some) is a more traditional "hard sided" boat.
 The design is characterized by a wide, flat bottom, flared sides, a narrow, flat bow, a pointed stern, and extreme rocker in the bow and stern to allow the boat to spin about its center for ease in maneuvering in rapids.

 River bugs are small, single-person, inflatable craft where a person's feet stick out of one end.
 River bugging is done feet first with no paddle.

-Creature Craft are the ultimate whitewater craft, with a roll cage design that protects the occupants if they are to flip in any manner.
-You can see these creatures drifting down rivers like the Gauley, waiting to be capsized and righted by other enthusiastic river users.
+Creature Craft have a roll cage design that protects the occupants if they are to flip.
+Other river users may right these crafts after a capsize.

 Whitewater SUP (Stand Up Paddle Boarding), similar to traditional flat water stand up paddle boarding, whitewater SUPing involves the use of a stand up paddle board to run whitewater.
 The boards are typically specially designed for whitewater use, and more safety gear is used than on flat water.